Fatigue: Lose the Snooze Button

 If you are not waking up feeling refreshed, there are a number of possible explanations.
 Here are some common reasons for chronic fatigue:

 Not enough sleep

-Studies show that optimal is 7-7.5 hours of restful sleep.
+Studies show that the optimal amount of sleep is 7-7.5 hours of restful sleep.
 If you wake frequently in the night or get up to go to the washroom, try having a bite or two of protein-rich food before you go to sleep.
 This stabilizes your blood sugar overnight.
 While you may be getting enough hours of sleep, if it is not deep, restful sleep, then it may not be of sufficient quality to prevent fatigue throughout the next day.
 There are herbs, vitamins and minerals that I can recommend to help you get into a deeper sleep.

 Ferritin is a blood test that we do to check your stored iron.
-Iron deficiencies can lead to fatigue and exhaustion.
-An optimal ferritin level is above 60 mcg/L. Some labs consider anything above 11 mcg/L to be normal.
+Iron deficiencies can lead to fatigue, weakness and exhaustion.
+An optimal ferritin level is above 60 mcg/L. Some labs consider anything above 5 mcg/L to be normal.
 So, your doctor may have told you your iron (ferritin) was normal when it was a fair bit below ideal.
 Ferritin below 40 mcg/L can definitely lead to problems with low energy (and hair loss).
 If you struggle with maintaining your iron level, you may have difficulty absorbing iron.
 I only recommend the best-absorbed iron and I will correct what may be preventing you from absorbing iron.

 Your thyroid regulates your energy, body temperature, and metabolism.
 Sluggish thyroid function has a huge impact on energy.
 Blood work for thyroid is usually limited to testing TSH.
 This is a hormone that should stimulate your thyroid to work harder if it is underactive.
-So, a lower TSH means that the thyroid is working well.
+So, a lower TSH means that your thyroid is working well.
 The normal range for TSH is 0.35-5.00 mU/L. This is a wide range, it’s like saying that 35 to 500 is normal.
-The range is far too broad.
-Once TSH gets above 3.00 there are indications of an underactive thyroid.
+Once your TSH gets above 3.00 your thyroid is underactive.
 Some endocrinologists and fertility specialists medicate your thyroid if the level is above 2.50.
 As with ferritin, you may be told that your thyroid is “normal”.
-I treat a patient’s thyroid if the TSH exceeds 3.00.
-I try to restore normal thyroid function before it becomes any worse.
+As a naturopath, I treat a patient’s thyroid if the TSH exceeds 3.00.
+We restore normal thyroid function before it becomes any worse.

 Hashimoto’s disease is a common cause of low thyroid function.
 Hashimoto’s is an autoimmune thyroid problem.
 Most doctors don’t test for it.
 Blood tests for Hashimoto’s can be abnormal even when your TSH is “normal”.

 Signs of low adrenal function include: